 Josephine Malene, the blogger behind A Tasty Love Story finds inspiration from a classic Danish holiday cookie, loading up her dark-chocolate-dipped treats with antioxidant-packed spices—but swapping in coconut sugar and alt-flours for a low-sugar, gluten-free version.

 When it comes to holiday cookies, it doesn’t get more traditional than this German classic.
 But every classic can use an update now and then.
 Heavenlynn Healthy blogger Lynn Hoefer uses a blend of almond, oat, and buckwheat flour as a base, then adding almond butter, coconut sugar, and chia seeds.
-Hoefer replaces powdered sugar on top with a mix of shredded coconut, coconut sugar, and ground vanilla, so dusting is a refined-free zone.
+Hoefer replaces powdered sugar on top with a mix of shredded coconut, coconut sugar, and ground vanilla.

 Getting a little burned out on chocolate desserts?
 These gluten-free, vegan treats are a rich and creamy alternative.
 Totally sans dairy, these fresh citrus treats are from Dana Schultz, aka the Minimalist Baker, who blends cashews, coconut cream, lemon juice and zest, and maple syrup for a cheesecake-like filling that isn’t overly sweet.

 Our very own director of creative development, Ella Dove, shares this delicious holiday bark on Well+Good’s YouTube channel.
 You’ll add dried mulberries for fiber, iron, and an extra crunch in every chocolatey bite.

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.